How to Do

 3. Your pelvis should stay square to the front as your torso stays erect.

 4. During the descent, maintain weight distribution between the heels and midfoot.

 5. Do not allow the feet to cave inward or shift outward.

 6. The knees should track between the first and second toes.

 7. Perform downward reps slowly and concentrate on the descent and the alignment of your body.

-8. Only descend down as far as you can maintain optimal alignment throughout the entire kinetic chain.
+8. Only descend as far as you can maintain optimal alignment throughout the entire kinetic chain.

 9. Keep upper torso erect.
 Note: Leaning forward may be a result of poor hip joint flexibility.

 Balance, stability, and strength are all improved with lateral lunges.
-They work your inner and outer thighs and may even help with cellulite reduction.
-Side lunges teach your body to move from side to side, which is a great contrast from the forward or twisting motions it is used to.
+They work your inner and outer thighs.
+Side step lunges teach your body to move from side to side, which is a great contrast from the forward or twisting motions it is used to.